Belinskaya's theorem is optimal: Quantitative orbit equivalence and full groups

 \begin{cor} Whenever $T$ is an aperiodic measure-preserving transformation, we have and the inclusion maps are Lipschitz, \end{cor} \begin{proof} Since $\ph$ is subadditive, we have $\ph(t)=O(t)$ as $t\to +\infty$.
 Moreover $\min(1,t)=O(\ph(t))$ as $t\to +\infty$.
 The conclusion now follows from Lemma \ref{lemma.comparisontopo}. \end{proof}

-We will show in Proposition \ref{prop: chara equal phifull} that Lemma \ref{lemma.comparisontopo} is an equivalence.
+We will show in Proposition \ref{prop: chara equal phifull} that the implication in Lemma \ref{lemma.comparisontopo} is an equivalence.
 For this, we will make a crucial use of the fact that the topologies induced by these metrics are Polish group topologies, see Theorem \ref{thm.polishgrouptopology}.

 \begin{rmq} Let $d_T \colon X\times X\to \R_+\cup\{+\infty\}$ be the extended metric on $X$ defined by

 Then by definition of the $T$-cocycle of any $U\in [T]$, we have that for all $x\in X$, $d_T(U(x),x)=\lvert c_U(x)\rvert$.
 For all $U,V\in [T]_\varphi$, the cocycle identity implies that $c_{UV^{-1}}(x)=c_U(V^{-1}(x))-c_V(V^{-1}(x))$.
 Since $V$ preserves the measure, we obtain